 https%3A%2F%2Fmrfixitstips.co.uk%2Fapp%2Fuploads%2F2025%2F06%2FChampionship winner odds

-Sheffield United, one of the favourites to be promoted before a ball was kicked, have lost all of their matches so far, and head coach Ruben Selles has already been replaced by Chris Wilder, with the English manager now in his third spell in charge of the Blades.
-With 41 games to play, though, it would be foolish to write just about any team other than Sheffield Wednesday off just yet.
+Sheffield United, one of the favourites to be promoted before a ball was kicked, have lost all but one of their matches so far, and head coach Ruben Selles has already been replaced by Chris Wilder, with the English manager now in his third spell in charge of the Blades.
+With 37 games to play, though, it would be foolish to write just about any team other than Sheffield Wednesday off just yet.

-Nonetheless, we will be assessing the EFL Championship outright winner odds and providing regular updates, as they constantly fluctuate on a game by game basis.
+Nonetheless, we will be assessing the EFL Championship outright winner odds and providing regular updates, as they constantly fluctuate on a game-by-game basis.
 It will no doubt be interesting to see the changes that occur week on week.

 Best EFL Championship outright winner odds